Tom Dublinski

-Thomas Eugene Dublinski (August 8, 1930 – November 26, 2015) was a professional American football quarterback who played in five National Football League (NFL) seasons from 1952 to 1960 for three different teams including the Detroit Lions.
+Thomas Eugene Dublinski (August 8, 1930 – November 26, 2015) was an American professional football player who was a quarterback for five seasons in the National Football League (NFL) from 1952 to 1960 for three different teams including the Detroit Lions.
 He also saw playing time in the Canadian Football League (CFL) with the Toronto Argonauts and Hamilton Tiger-Cats.
-Dublinski died on Thanksgiving Day, November 26, 2015.
+He played college football for the Utah Utes.
+Dublinski died on November 26, 2015.